 If you’re willing to compromise on the amount of shows you watch, then yes, cord cutting is the best budget deal.

-Now that providers are finally starting to “sweeten the deal” on cable bundles with perks like free Netflix and on-demand content, TV bundles are a more appealing option than they used to be.
+Now that providers are finally starting to “sweeten the deal” on cable bundles with perks like free streaming accounts and more extensive on-demand libraries, TV bundles are a more appealing option than they used to be.

-Our recommendation: if you’re on the fence, try Internet-only and see how you feel about it.
+Our recommendation: if you’re on the fence, try cutting the cord and see how you feel about it.
 You’ll almost certainly get a sales call from the provider pushing you to add TV service in the months after signing up.
-If you decide you want TV after all, it will likely be cheaper to call and add it on than it would be to call and cancel it.
+If you decide you want TV after all, it will be cheaper to call and add it on than it would be to call and cancel it.